 - Live longer and stronger – Good nutrition keeps muscles, bones, organs, and other body parts strong for the long haul.
 Eating vitamin-rich food boosts immunity and fights illness-causing toxins.
 A proper diet reduces the risk of heart disease, stroke, high blood pressure, type-2 diabetes, bone loss, cancer, and anemia.
 Also, eating sensibly means consuming fewer calories and more nutrient-dense foods, keeping weight in check.

-- Sharpen the mind –Key nutrients are essential for the brain to do its job.
+- Sharpen the mind – Key nutrients are essential for the brain to do its job.
 People who eat a selection of brightly colored fruit, leafy veggies, and fish and nuts packed with omega-3 fatty acids can improve focus and decrease their risk of Alzheimer’s disease.

-- Feel better –Wholesome meals give you more energy and help you look better, resulting in a self-esteem boost.
+- Feel better – Wholesome meals give you more energy and help you look better, resulting in a self-esteem boost.
 It’s all connected—when your body feels good you feel happier inside and out.

-How many calories do seniors need?
+How many calories do adults over 50 need?

 Use the following as a guideline: